Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 4. Chungcheong Dialect (충청도 방언)

-Chungcheong is primarily spoken in the Chungcheong province in the west-central region, including the large city of Daejeon.
+Chungcheong is primarily spoken in the Chungcheong province in west-central South Korea, including the large city of Daejeon.

 The Chungcheong dialect has two major categories: the Northern, similar to Gyeonggi, and the Southern, akin to Jeolla.

 This variety of Korean is calm and modest.
-People in this area often speak slower and seem friendlier than elsewhere.
+People in this area often speak more slowly and seem friendlier than elsewhere.

-• It is noted for a slower speech rate, vowel changes, unique terms, relaxed speech pattern, and wide pitch range.
+- A slower speech rate, vowel changes, unique terms, a relaxed speech pattern, and a wide pitch range characterize it.

-• Declarative sentences often end with a rising pitch.
-It looks like questions to speakers of other dialects.
+- Declarative sentences often end with a rising pitch.
+It appears to be questions addressed to speakers of other dialects.

 “저기요” (Jeogiyo) → “어유” (Eoyu): Hey there / Excuse me.